contact us

 Your agreement might include a fee for early termination.
 It’s almost certainly worth it to make the change.

 A good property manager can get you better tenants and higher returns.
-They’ll also work with you to be proactive about improving the property’s value.
-Plus peace of mind?
+They’ll also work with you to be proactive about improving your property’s value.
+Plus the peace of mind?
 Priceless.

 If you’re concerned about exit fees, talk to us at Independent and we’ll work with you to make your exit easier.